 This reduces the chance of the water being evaporated by the sun and allows access to stored water in drier seasons.

 Again, it also encourages the roots to reach down further and support the plant’s strength and growth.
+In addition, hugelkultur beds tend to act like sponges in that they are well-aerated.
+The logs and branches hold water but as they break down, the soil becomes more porous.
+No more tilling!

 Many permaculture gardeners that use this technique say that they do not need to ever water their Hugelkultur beds after the first year (unless in very arid climates).

 The breakdown process, where the logs turn to humus, produces heat.
 The heat keeps the soil warm, protecting against frost in the colder months.
 This extra heat contributes to faster crop growth and more bountiful yields.
+You will also be able to grow a bit longer in the season.

 Hugelkultur is a no-dig method of gardening, which means that aside from being far less effort, it also doesn’t disturb the complex ecosystems that form within the soil.